lckariyawasam/fourier-plotter/README.md

 The following parameters can be modified to customize the Fourier Plotter:

+- `actual_function` : The actual function to be approximated
 - `a_0`: The coefficient for the constant term in the Fourier series.
 - `a_n`: The coefficients for the cosine terms in the Fourier series.
 - `b_n`: The coefficients for the sine terms in the Fourier series.